 Tas.
 (FLI, TSE, TSR, TWE); also SA, Qld, NSW, Vic.
 Widespread and locally common in open woodlands, heaths and shrubberies, particularly nearer coastal areas but also extending to higher altitudes inland.
+There are two subspecies, the other is endemic to Victoria (Best et al. 2009).
 Stylidium armeria and S. graminifolium can be difficult to distinguish but are both retained here.
 Further taxonomic research is required to adequately resolve the boundaries between these two species.

 Stylidium dilatatum and an undescribed taxon alluded to by Jackson and Wiltshire (2001), together with S. montanum Raulings & Ladiges (NSW, Vic., Tas. ?) are part of the S. armeria / S. graminifolium complex.
-Stylidium dilatatum and S. armeria are insufficiently distinct to justify the recognition of S. dilatatum as a distinct species.
+Gray (2009) considered S. dilatatum and S. armeria to be insufficiently distinct to justify the recognition of S. dilatatum; a view supported by Best et al. (2009) for the Victorian flora.
 Raulings and Ladiges (2001) state that S. montanum also occurs in Tasmania.
 However, they do not cite any Tasmanian specimens in support of this statement, and no specimens under that name are held in the Tasmanian Herbarium, and so, it has not been included in this account.